JAlazer/TicTacToe/README.md

 And with this, you are all caught up to speed with my process so far!
 Now, I shall chug my way through the rest of this Tic Tac Toe creation, WOOT WOOT!!!

 ## Introducing Turn Taking

+Now, to implement the game part of Tic tac toe, the "O" player.
+Before, dealing with the "O" character, we must have a way to tell whether it is player X's turn or Player O's turn.
+To do this, we can just ask a boolean type question: "Is it player X's turn?" which we can store in a new state *isXTurn*.
+By default, the game will start with player X, therefore, the default value will be set to *True*.

+To implement the alternating logic of turn taking, the turn changes upon the *clicking* of a **Sqaure**, therefore, we turn back to the *handleClick* function.
+The purpose of this function is now to decide *which* letter gets place on **Square** *i*.
+So, using the *boolean* state of whether it is X's turn or not, an *if-else* block is used to update the underlying array of **Sqaures**.
+After this update is done, **DO NOT** forget to update the boolean value of X's turn accordingly with the *setNextTurn* function.

+This change only deals with creating the *alternating* part of a game, however, a new problem arises... either player can replace the other player's letter!

+This is an easy fix, we simply just check *before placing the alternate letter* on the clicked **Sqaure** *if* there is a letter already placed.
+In which case, nothing happens, therefore the function *returns* nothing (maybe I can work on displaying a message for this later, just need to get the basics done first).

+## Winner Winner Chicken Dinner!